levsero/test_embed/doc/zesettings.md

 #### chatLabelOnline

-Replaces the default string of the link that lets a user start a chat when the user is given the options of starting a chat or submitting a ticket.
+Replaces the default string of the link that lets a user start a chat when [contactOptions](#contact-options-settings) is enabled.

 You can use different strings for different locales or use one string for all locales by using an asterisk (\*) for the locale.
 You can also use the asterisk to specify a fallback string in case the browser isn't set to a listed locale.